FEBRUARY 9, 2021

-By Mitrasingh Chetlall, Product Manager, Qosmos Division, Enea
+By (Mitrasingh) Danny Chetlall, Product Manager, Enea Qosmos

 First packet classification has become widespread within the Deep Packet Inspection (DPI) component of traffic management solutions over the past couple of years.
 It consists of using the very first packet to identify the protocol or service related to a traffic flow (i.e. the TCP SYN segment or first UDP datagram).

 Why is There a Need for First Packet Classification?

 Traffic management solutions often use a combination of DPI-based techniques to identify all the flows of a given application and steer traffic accurately and efficiently over the network.
 This, however, requires analysis of multiple packets and some appliances, such as load balancers, ADCs or SD-WAN appliances, cannot wait that long; they need to steer traffic from the very first packet in order to optimize network link utilization.